Reverdy Johnson: Federal politics

 From 1845 to 1849, Johnson represented Maryland in the United States Senate as a Whig.

 From his confirmation by the Senate in March 1849 until July 1850, Johnson was Attorney General of the United States under President Zachary Taylor.
-He resigned that position soon after Millard Fillmore took office.
-While U.S. Attorney General, he was allowed to help Virginians Charles W. Russell and Alexander H.H.
-Stuart defend the Wheeling Suspension Bridge in his private capacity, that bridge also connecting two sections of the National Road as the first bridge crossing a major river west of the Appalachian Mountains.
+He resigned on July 21, 1850, shortly after Millard Fillmore took office on July 9, 1850.

+While U.S. Attorney General, he was allowed to help Virginians Charles W. Russell and Alexander H. H. Stuart defend the Wheeling Suspension Bridge in his private capacity, that bridge also connecting two sections of the National Road as the first bridge crossing a major river west of the Appalachian Mountains.
 Although the plaintiffs technically won twice based on their argument that the bridge obstructed a navigable river, the bridge was never demolished (only repaired after wind damage) and further bridges were then constructed, including one over the Mississippi River at Rock Island in 1856.(which also led to litigation).

 In November 1856, a large crowd, armed with guns and clubs, burned an effigy of Johnson on the railing of the Battle Monument in front of his house to protest a speech he made in New York against President Fillmore.

 A conservative Democrat, Johnson supported Stephen A. Douglas in the presidential election of 1860.
 He represented the slave-owning defendant in the controversial 1857 case Dred Scott v.
 Sandford.
 However, Johnson was personally opposed to slavery and became a key figure in the effort to keep Maryland from seceding from the Union during the American Civil War.

 He served as a Maryland delegate to the Peace Convention of 1861 and from 1861 to 1862 served in the Maryland House of Delegates.
 During this time he represented Maj.
 Gen. Fitz John Porter at his court-martial, arguing that Porter's distinguished record of service ought to put him beyond question.
 The officers on the court-martial, all handpicked by Secretary of War Edwin Stanton, voted to convict Porter of cowardice and disobedience.

 After the capture of New Orleans, President Abraham Lincoln commissioned Johnson to revise the decisions of the military commandant, General Benjamin F. Butler, in regard to foreign governments, and reversed all those decisions to the entire satisfaction of the administration.
 After the war, reflecting the diverse points of view held by his fellow statesmen, Johnson argued for a gentler Reconstruction effort than that advocated by the Radical Republicans.